LNXSeus/Advancely/README.md

 * **Stream Overlay**: Bring your tracker and overlay to life with animated `.gif` icons alongside static `.png` files.

-**📝 Template-Specific Notes**: A toggleable notes window is available in the bottom-right corner of the tracker.
+**Template-Specific Notes**: A toggleable notes window is available in the bottom-right corner of the tracker.
 Any text you type is saved instantly to a `_notes.txt` file, which is stored right next to the template file you are currently using.
 This makes your notes specific to each category and version you track.
 Furthermore, if you edit the `.txt` file directly while the tracker is running, the notes window will update live with your changes.

 ![Advancely 1.16.1 All Advancements Overlay Preview](Overlay_1_16_1_AA_Preview.png)